Spotlight0xff/twbot/README.md

-twbot
+#TWLan Bot
 =====

-TWLan Bot

-Trying to be intelligent.

-Adding more stuff.
+An attempt to create a _rather_ intelligent Bot for twlan.org.